Do they own your data? Unwrap.ai Privacy Policy Reviewed.

 - Support enterprise opt-outs and hosting control

-...they remain a high-risk vendor for enterprise deployment.
+...they remain a medium-to-high-risk vendor for enterprise deployment.

 β Better Enterprise Alternative